Skip Navigation

 Planting

-Before planting hops you will need to spend some time planning the layout of your hop yard.
+Before planting hops, you will need to spend some time planning the layout of your hop yard.
 Keep in mind that hop plants will grow 15 to 20 feet high.
 Make sure you choose an area with sufficient vertical space.
-Hops grown commercially in the Pacific Northwest are produced on a 15-foot high trellis system.
-The study at Rutgers used a 10-foot trellis to facilitate hand harvesting.
+Hops grown commercially in the Pacific Northwest are produced on a 15-foot-high trellis system.
+A feasibility study conducted at Rutgers used a 10-foot trellis to facilitate hand harvesting.
 For backyard production it is possible to string plants from a balcony, eves, along a fence or to erect poles with overhead wires like commercial growers.
-For backyard production the exact height is not as important as having room for the plant to stretch out.
-The hop yard should be located in an area that receives full sunlight and offers some protection from wind.
+For backyard production, the exact height is not as important as having room for the plant to stretch out.
+The hop yard should be located in an area that receives full sunlight and offers some protection from the wind.
 Strong winds can damage or break the plants.
 Also choose a location that has well drained soil.

 Hop Trellis System.